panique/phpstorm-theme-github-remixed/README.md

 #phpstorm-theme-github-remixed

 Get GitHub's syntax highlighting / colors and fonts within PHPStorm.
-In this theme I tried to be as close as possible on the original colours, but switching the red comments (seriously GitHub, RED? :)) to a decent grey.
+In this theme I tried to be as close as possible on the original GitHub PHP colours, but switched the red comments (seriously GitHub, RED? :)) to a decent grey.
+The theme contains also basic colours for JS, HTML, CSS etc.
 This is an experimental repo, not sure if this looks like it should look everywhere on every platform.

 ![Screenshot](screenshot.png)